zio/zio/docs/howto/migrate/migration-guide.md

 | ZIO 1.x      | `STM[E, B]`    | `STM[E, B]`    |
 | ZIO 2.x      | `ZIO[R, E, A]` | `ZIO[R, E, A]` |

-## ZQueue
+## Queue

-In ZIO 2.x, the `ZQueue` uses `Chunk` consistently with other ZIO APIs like ZIO Streams.
-This will avoid unnecessary conversions between collection types, particularly for streaming applications where streams use `Chunk` internally, but bulk take operations previously returned a `List` on `ZQueue`.
+In ZIO 2.x, the `Queue` uses `Chunk` consistently with other ZIO APIs like ZIO Streams.
+This will avoid unnecessary conversions between collection types, particularly for streaming applications where streams use `Chunk` internally, but bulk take operations previously returned a `List` on `Queue`.

 Here is a list of affected APIs: `takeAll`, `takeUpTo`, `takeBetween`, `takeN`, `unsafePollAll`, `unsafePollN`, and `unsafeOfferAll`.
 Let's see an example: